 Hermit crabs have been known to have a sweet tooth, and while it is important to keep them happy, it is important to feed anything sugary in moderation.
 This includes fresh and dried fruits or any sugary cereals.

-- Dried/Fresh Fruits: Goji berries, mango, pineapple, raisins, coconut.
+- Dried/Fresh Fruits: Goji berries, mango, pineapple, raisins, coconut, papaya, applesauce.

 My hermit crabs also particularly love popcorn.
 It is very important that they get the air-popped kind, and not the microwavable kind with butter and flavoring on it.
 You can make a small portion of popcorn by mixing kernels with coconut oil in a brown paper lunch bag, and microwaving until kernels pop!

-In general, foods to avoid are garlic, onions, and citrus.
+In general, leave foods like garlic, onions, and citrus out of a hermit crab diet.
 Other than that, feel free to try different variations of your own!
 You may find out a few of your crab's favorite foods in the process!

 You can find specific recipes here.